ezavesky/metadata-flatten-extractor/docs/README.md

 ### Local Runs with Timing Offsets

 The script `run_local.sh` also searches for a text file called `timing.txt` in each source directory.
 If found, it will offset all results by the specified number of seconds before saving them to disk.
+Also, negative numbers will cause a truncation (skip) of events happening before the zero time mark.   *(added v0.7.1)*

 This capability may be useful if you have to manually split a file into multiple smaller files at a pre-determined time offset (e.g. three hours -> 10800 in `timing.txt`).   *(added v0.5.2)*